| Me in a nut-shell

 | My professional journey

 Long story short, I have been working in people development and management for all my life, holding concurrent jobs in these spaces since the early days.
-Some, I would prefer to call hobbies, or even better, passions.
+Some, I would prefer to call passions.

 I started my professional journey managing a training centre, and simultaneously, as a Year7-11 teacher in the local community school.
 After a few years, I was invited for a wonderful challenge: creating and running my first HR department.
 Since then, I have been leading people and talent for over 25 years, mostly in global organisations.